windstriver/cwe/README.md

-# openfoam
-Repository for CFD simulations using OpenFOAM.
+# Wind Engineering Projects Using OpenFOAM

-It's a repo for OpenFOAM tutorials and case files collected from various sources.
+This is a repository for OpenFOAM case files collected from various sources and also for my own wind engineering projects.